OrthelT/eft_parser/README.md

 ### Rig
 - `name`: Rig name

+### Subsystem
+- `name`: Subsystem name

+## Database Integration

+The parser uses an integrated EVE SDE (Static Data Export) database to:
+- Automatically detect structures vs ships
+- Validate item categories
+- Ensure proper parsing of subsystems vs service slots

+The database file (`sde_lite.sqlite`) is included with the package.

 ## EFT2 Fitting Format

 Proposes a new format that uses markdown syntax to define fitting sections.
-Fitted charges and item quantities are deliniated with commas.
+Fitted charges and item quantities are delineated with commas.

-Ship name and fit name appear at the top of the file seperated by commas after a single hash sign.
+Ship name and fit name appear at the top of the file separated by commas after a single hash sign:

 ```
 # Caracal, RML v2.0